 An ongoing problem in the industry is data sharing and ownership rights besides added regulations from the local government.
 As a result the data and data stores are highly fragmented and transactions become very difficult.
 Also it has become difficult to aggregate data from different stores from different vendors with asymmetric information.

 For this condition the blockchain technology based framework with distributed ledger technologies will provide an option to integrate various applications at the database level.
 Also it provides an agreement protocol layer between different operators, rig contractors and service companies.
-This further enables different access points without compromising on either data leak or data corruption and thus, establishing the trust.
+This further enables different access points without compromising on the either data leak or data corruption and thus, establishing the trust.
 This provides outsiders to participate in model development and propagate the new block developed further in the chain.
 Identification layer can be easily implemented in the blockchain as at any time a particular operator or service provider can restrict the access or block the block of the chain to their data without comprising the integrity of the entire chain.

 Although blockchain seems promising and gaining momentum beyond bitcoin, there are obvious hurdles in adapting this emerging technology in the Oil and Gas sector and more importantly in the upstream side of the business.
 Few challenges are: